belanasaikiran/Computer-Networks/Projects/Project3/README.md

 | h4   |    s4  | Untrusted Host | 123.45.67.89 |
 | h5   |    s5  | Server | 10.5.5.50/24 |

+In all the switches, the port 2 is connected to switch 4.

 ---

 ## Pox Controller